 When we started this journey, we were appalled to learn that most farms feed their babies formula.
 We hesitatingly followed the recommended program with the exception that we used non-medicated everything.
 The first few trips into the farm store, they would ask us “Are you sure you want that one?” (meaning the non-medicated formula because very few farmers use it.)

 Since then we have learned how valuable to their longevity and long-term health real food is.
 It allows their rumen development to fully and properly mature so that they can digest the cellulose in the forages.
-We feed our steers two months and our heifers 4 months for the longevity benefit.
+We feed our steers 3-5 months, and our heifers 4-6 months for the longevity benefit.
 We are looking forward to our girls living and producing into their teens.

 I was amazed to learn the the average number of lactation’s that the dairies get out of their cows is 1 1/2 to 3 at the most.
 I really did not believe it until I talked to the fourth vet.
 We feel there are obvious reasons for that including diets high in grains, no fresh forages, the stress of the dairy environment, the lack of feeding natural supplements like kelp and natural trace mineral salts, not being raised on real milk, and not breeding for grazing genetics to mention a few.